-is the Expected Shortfall (ES), whose pivotal role in finance and insurance has been amply discussed, with the first-of-its-kind axiomatic foundation provided by \citet{WZ2020}.
+is the Expected Shortfall (ES), whose pivotal role in finance and insurance has been amply discussed, with the first-of-its-kind axiomatic foundation provided by \citet{WZ2021}.

 All coherent distortion risk measures can be expressed as $\rho(F)$ \citep[][Proportion~8.18]{MFE15}, and the class of these risk measures coincides with the class of all comonotonic-additive coherent risk measures \citep{K01}.
 Note also that the point measure $\mu(\{p\})=1$ gives $\rho(F)=\ES_p(F)$, which up to the constant $1/(1-p)$ is equal to integral~\eqref{int-0}.
-In fact, $\mu$ can be any signed measure as long as $\rho(F)$ is finite \citep[e.g.,][]{WWW2020}, because in what follows we shall only need the linearity property of the integral with respect to the integrand (e.g., with respect to the quantile function in the above integrals) and not its positivity.
+In fact, $\mu$ can be any signed measure as long as $\rho(F)$ is finite \citep[e.g.,][]{WWW2020}, because in what follows we shall only need the linearity property of the integral with respect to the integrand (e.g., with respect to the quantile function) and not its positivity.

-Establishing consistency and asymptotic normality for $\rho(F)$ reduces to establishing the corresponding properties of linear combinations of integrals of the types that appear in the above consdierations.
+Establishing consistency and asymptotic normality of $\rho(F)$ reduces to establishing the corresponding properties of linear combinations of integrals of the types that appear in the above considerations.
 Indeed, with the empirical ES defined by

 we have